 As hiring practices are becoming more inclusive in nature, it’s easy for recruitment and HR professionals to fall into a trap of ‘’Simply hiring more diverse people’’ as a one size fits all approach to diversity.

-But it’s important to consider, that once your company has hired diverse people, how do you make them feel welcome in the company?
+But it’s important to consider, once your company has hired diverse people, how do you make them feel welcome in the company?
 It’s all very well and good to hire more women into upper management positions, but if the internal mechanisms of the organization work like a ‘’boy’s club’’, how welcome will women and non-binary people feel at work?
 Diversity isn’t just about the hiring piece, it’s all about the retention piece, and making underrepresented groups feel welcome in the workplace is crucial.

 Your company culture will suffer if the diverse people you hire do not feel safe in your organization.
 Make sure that your organization, and its leaders, are accountable, making diverse people feel included, and psychologically safe within the organization.
 More crucially, approaching minorities and diverse individuals to gain a sense of their experience.